What is an architecture precedent study?

 What to look for…

 Similar to the above you should aim to collect pieces of the bigger picture, which for example can include:

-The direction in which you analysis your precedent studies will be dependant on the nature of the precedent study, for example is it addressing the overall design concept, or is it a study into how access and circulation can be instigated and designed?
+The direction in which you analyze your precedent studies will be dependent on the nature of the precedent study itself, for example is it addressing the overall design concept, or is it a particular study into how access and circulation can be instigated and designed?

 Below are a few key areas to look at:

 Materiality – look at examples of how a building finishes work with one and another and their surrounding context, what influenced the architects decisions, how do different materials meet and interact with each other, how are junctions detailed?